Despicable Me 2: Critical response

-However, there was criticism, even from those who liked the movie.
+However, there was also criticism from those who liked the film.
 Peter Hartlaub of the San Francisco Chronicle gave the film three stars out of four, saying: "It's a credit that the writing can be so funny in the moment, that it takes time to realize there's no cohesive story, zero dramatic tension and nary a practical lesson for either the characters in the film or the people watching in the theater."
 Soren Anderson of The Seattle Times gave it two-and-a-half stars out of four, writing: "It's fun.
 It's cheerful.
 It's lollipop colorful.
 Best of all, it features lots of minion mischief, which guarantees plenty of laughs.
 But what it doesn't have is an edge."
 Stephen Holden of The New York Times gave the film two-and-a-half stars out of five, saying: "It is consistently diverting and so cute you'll want to pet it.
 Yet it is also weightless and lacks a center."

 Among the negative reviews, Tirdad Derakhshani of The Philadelphia Inquirer gave the movie two-and-a-half stars out of five, writing: "If you're looking for quality prepackaged, predigested Hollywood family fun this summer, you could do a lot worse than Despicable Me 2."
 Alonso Duralde of TheWrap also wrote negatively, saying: "The minions are still wacky scene-stealers—and once again, we don't get nearly enough of them—but Gru and his daughters have been blanded down to bad-sitcom level."

 Claudia Puig of USA Today gave the film two stars out of four, saying: "With its predecessor having made a whopping $540 million globally, it's no wonder that Universal saw fit to order a sequel.
 But it's not enough just to trot out legions of minions and cobble together a plot.
 Audiences deserve more imagination and inventiveness than this wan recycling."
 Owen Gleiberman of Entertainment Weekly gave the film a 'C' grade, saying "By the end, every child in the audience will want his or her own monster-minion toy.
 Adults will just regret the way that Despicable Me 2 betrays the original film's devotion to bad-guy gaiety."
 A.A.
 Dowd of The A.V.
 Club also gave it a 'C' grade, writing: "What's missing—and this was the crucial component of part one—is a little sour to undercut the sweet.
 Like its protagonist, a bad guy gone boringly good, Despicable Me 2 has no edge.
 It's fatally nice and insufficiently naughty."